Cat scratching on a sisal scratching post that's positioned in front of a sofa

 Did you know that cats use scratching as a form of communication?
-Scratching sends a message to other cats by leaving visual signs and scents, which are released from the feline paws.
+They send a message to other cats by leaving visual signs and scents released from the feline paws.
 Scratching serves many purposes and is vital to a cat’s existence, yet, for people, it can be quite destructive.

-However, with some work, feline scratching can usually be directed to specific objects and a cat can be trained to leave your furniture and carpet alone.
+However, with some work, the scratching can usually be directed to specific objects and a kitty can be trained to leave your furniture and carpet alone.

 In this article, you'll find everything you need to know about cat scratching, why cats do it, and how to deal with it.
 Here is what we'll cover:

-How can I get my cat to stop scratching the furniture?
+How can I get my kitty to stop scratching the furniture?

-What type of scratching post material is best for cats?
+What type of scratching post material is best for kitties?

 What is the difference between jute and sisal?

-What if my cat continues to scratch inappropriately?
+What if my kitty continues to scratch inappropriately?

 Should I declaw my cat?